COVID-19 Safety Requirements

 Athletes may cancel a lesson at any time with no cancellation fee.
 To cancel a lesson, please email us at email@example.com or give us a call at 760.934.0791.

 DSES operates all alpine and snowboarding lessons from our base in the Panorama Gondola/Mammoth Kids/ Adventure Center building at Mammoth Mountain Ski Area’s Main Lodge.
 Accessible parking is available nearby.
 Directions and Map Here.

 In summer, Mammoth Mountain, the Town of Mammoth Lakes, and the surrounding area offer a wealth of recreational activities.
 DSES offers lessons in flat water kayaking, stand up paddle boarding, rock climbing, hiking, road cycling, and mountain biking using state-of-the-art adaptive equipment and specialized teaching techniques.
 We also provide skilled guides to help guests participate in the Mammoth Mountain Adventure Center (link) activities including the climbing wall, zip line, bungee, and ropes course.

-“Our main purpose is to open the doors and make everything accessible for people with special needs,” said Kathy Copeland, Disabled Sports Eastern Sierra Executive Director.
+“Our main purpose is to open the doors and make everything accessible for people with special needs,” said Kathy Copeland, Disabled Sports Eastern Sierra Founding Director.
 “We want everyone to enjoy the experience of being active.”